MindFreeze/ha-sankey-chart/README.md

 **A:** Most probably no. There is nothing wrong with template entities and they should be the prefered approach instead of duplicating HA functionality in every card.
 I do make exceptions for often required features like `remaining_parent_state` but prefer to rely on HA functionality whenever I can.

+**Q: My entities are not rendered where I expected**

+**A:** By default entities are displayed in the order in which they appear in the config.
+You can rearrange them in the YAML or use the sorting options.

 ## Development

 1. `npm i`